 The names of the applicants who have attained a passing mark in a selection process for a non-exempt position shall be placed on the eligibility list in order of final earned ratings.
 In case of identical ratings, the names of the applicants shall be placed in the same rank in alphabetical order.
 The department appointing authority receives the names of the highest ten ranked candidates at one time.
-When multiple names in one rank compose the tenth (10^{th}) or final rank, all names in the rank shall be certified to the appointing authority.
+If there are an insufficient number of candidates remaining on the original list, then the Human Resources Director may also include additional names from another eligible list meeting the requirements of this section.